giulioaur/sann/README.md

 This is a library for a simple neural network, developed as project for the course of Machine Learning in University of Pisa.

 ## Getting Started
 I will briefly introduce you to my neural network.
 It could solve all the basic tasks a neural network should solve and I try to make it simple to configure and not to difficult to understand.
-I try to develop a full customizable network, so a lot of parameters could be tuned as you prefer.
+I try to develop a full customizable network, so a lot of parameters could be tuned as you prefer.<br/>
-I developed and tested it only on Linux environment.
+I developed and tested it only on Linux environment.<br/>
 I have used [nlohmann::json](https://github.com/nlohmann/json) library for parsing json file.

 ### Docs